Understanding Incident Response Plans in Cybersecurity

-An incident response plan is a predefined procedure that outlines the steps an organization should take in the event of a security breach.
-It minimizes the impact of a security breach, locates and repairs the damage caused, and quickly restores normal business capability.
+An incident response process, also known as a Security Incident Management Plan (SIMP), is a predefined procedure that outlines the steps an organization should take in the event of a security breach.
+The SIMP plays a critical role in minimizing the impact of a security breach, locating and repairing the damage caused, and quickly restoring normal business capability.

 FR Secure claims that only 45% of organizations in their survey acknowledge that they have an incident response plan in place.